Beef Rendang

 • Add the ingredients for the spice paste into a food processor and blend until you get a smooth paste.
 Alternatively, you can use a mortar and pestle if preferred.

-• Garnish with coriander and serve with steamed jasmine rice or basmati rice.
+• Garnish with coriander and serve with steamed basmati rice.

 Notes